WHOOP Metrics Explained: What Exactly Does WHOOP Track?

 The hardware inside a WHOOP 4.0 is a marvel of sensor engineering.
 It uses a technology called photoplethysmography (PPG).
 This process involves shining light into your skin and measuring the light that reflects back.

-Because blood absorbs light differently than surrounding tissue, the sensor can detect the pulse of blood through your capillaries with extreme precision.
+Because blood absorbs light differently from surrounding tissue, the sensor can detect the pulse of blood through your capillaries with extreme precision.

 These LEDs work together to capture data at a high sampling rate of 52Hz.
 This means the device is taking 52 data points every single second, providing a much higher resolution of data than many standard smartwatches.